daniel-ctn/airbnb-clone/README.md

-## Next JS Project using TailwindCSS and Typescript setup
+## Airbnb clone project using NextJS and TailwindCSS